c-goes/hcloud-templates/README.md

 ## Template for hosting containers with ZFS

 - Smallest server possible currently is CX21
+- cloud-init for installing ufw and zfsutils-linux, and importing the pool
 - Will make small partition for `/` (4,8G)
 - Will make a large partition for ZFS (maximum)
 - One dataset is mounted at `/home` for using rootless containers in Podman